 If something goes wrong with your VPS, the first place you will want to look is /var/log/messages to determine if there are any critical errors.

 It is always wise to check /var/log/secure to ensure that logins are being monitored.
-Having a piece of mind that you have not been brute force attacked, a username and password has been compromised or finding any failed login attempts are highly suggested to consistently monitor.
-This should be the first place to look if you find any malicious files or suspicous files on your server so you can identify right away that only trusted users have authenticated to your server.
+Having a piece of mind that you have not been brute force attacked, a username and password has been compromised, or finding any failed login attempts are highly suggested to monitor consistently.
+This should be the first place to look if you find any malicious files or suspicious files on your server so you can identify right away that only trusted users have authenticated to your server.

-/var/log/secure can be used to review any ssh login activity and errors logged by the system security daemon.
+You can review any ssh login activity and errors logged by the system security daemon in the following path.

-Automation is used frequently and to ensure your system is able to continue automation, checking the /var/log/cron can confirm that any planned execution is going as scheduled.
+Automation is used frequently, and to ensure your system can continue automation, checking the file below can confirm that any planned execution is going as scheduled.

-Mail being sent from your server is important to monitor and can be investigated further by monitoring /var/log/maillog frequently.
+Mail sent from your server is important to monitor and can be investigated further by monitoring the mail logs frequently.

 Sometimes, just knowing where to look is half the battle, and this guide is intended to lead you in the right direction to monitor your logs frequently and actively.